Bigger Isn’t Always Better, Better is Better . . .

 So, because we have more people, wanting more services I chose to bring Dr. Lake on board.
 That, and she’s got an endless stream of super cheesy jokes that keeps us all entertained.
 She is our lego-loving, super hero fighting tooth decay every day, and yet she finds the time to write some pretty fun and informative blog posts, too.

 We incorporated a Licensed Denturist to the team earlier this year in an effort to better serve our denture-wearing patients.
 Megan can see people independently of myself and Dr. Lake, which means less time waiting for an appointment when you need to be able to get back in for a tweak or adjustment.
 That’s a big deal for this patient population and we’re super lucky to have her specialized skills and talents.
-She’s also been blogging about all things dentures whenever she can.

 Tooth Whitening Maven